Much of what you accomplish in this life depends on your beliefs about who you are and what you are capable of.

 Fritz suggests you should “…learn to form new structures in your life that will enable you to direct the path of least resistance to where you truly want to go.”

 The key to what Fritz is describing here is the “structural tension.”
-It arises from a sober evaluation of your current circumstances, and how that contrasts with the circumstances you want to achieve.
+It ensues from a sober evaluation of your current circumstances, and how that contrasts with the circumstances you want to achieve.

 By using affirmations in the present tense (as if you have already achieved the desired goal), you create the emotional experience of having already achieved your goal.
 In doing so, you disassemble the powerful structure that could otherwise cause the rivers of energy in your life to flow naturally toward closing the gap.